KhurrumA/Group-Project/README.md

 2. **Commit your changes:**
         git commit -m "Brief description of the changes that you made"

-3. **Push the changes to the main branch.
-(If you need to push to a specific branch, you can add the branch name after push):** git push
+3. **Push the changes to the main branch:**
+        # Push to main branch
+        git push
+        #Push to specific branch
+        git push origin branchName

-4. **If you want to download the remote repo with the latest changes:** git pull
+4. **If you want to clone the remote repo with the latest changes:** git pull